-This Stones song (clip courtesy of Chuuafi) encapsulates the assessment of the Mets' prospects this season (pitchers and catchers reported today) by most fans and, so far as I know, all pundits.
-What can be seen peeking over the bottom of the Beggar's Banquet album cover photo shown on the clip is where they're expected to be at the end of the season.
+This Stones song encapsulates the assessment of the Mets' prospects this season (pitchers and catchers reported today) by most fans and, so far as I know, all pundits.
+What can be seen peeking over the bottom of the Beggar's Banquet album cover photo shown at the beginning of the clip is where they're expected to be at the end of the season.
 Manager Terry Collins begs to differ.

 For now, I'm keeping my fingers crossed.